Skip to content

 Interactive code interpreters which are used by Jupyter notebooks are called kernels.
 Creating and using your own kernel has the benefit, that you can install your own preferred Python packages and use them in your notebooks.

 We currently have two different architectures at ZIH systems.
 Build your kernel environment on the same architecture that you want to use later on with the kernel.
 In the examples below, we use the name "my-kernel" for our user kernel.
-We recommend to prefix your kernels with keywords like haswell, ml, romeo, venv, conda.
+We recommend to prefix your kernels with keywords like alpha, barnard, romeo, power9, venv, conda.
 This way, you can later recognize easier how you built the kernel and on which hardware it will work.
 Depending on that hardware, allocate resources as follows.

 Preliminary Steps